pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

 ### Lightening Rod: Joss Whedon is a white dude who hates the word "feminist"

-Despite the incorrectness of his claims or rationale (see the responses I linked above), a sticking point, for me, is his issues with the term "feminist."
-At some point in all of these conversations, someone brings up that Joss Whedon is a Straight White Cis Man, and how utterly tiring it is to hear a Straight White Cis Man tell feminists that they need to fix their movement for this reason or that, one of the most common suggestions being "have you considered not using the word 'feminist'?".
+Despite the incorrectness of his claims or rationale (see the responses I linked above), a sticking point, for me, is his issues with the word "feminist."
+At some point in all of these conversations, someone brings up that Joss Whedon is a Straight White Cis Man, and how utterly tiring it is to hear a Straight White Cis Man tell feminists that they need to fix their movement for this reason or that, one of the most common suggestions being "have you considered not using the word 'feminist'?"
 The conversation then goes to shit as most people (usually men) who are Straight, White, and/or Cis get defensive and accuse the feminists of being racists or sexists for docking points from him by pointing out his identity in the discussion.